 - Accommodation in twin-share rooms with private facilities in 3- to 4-star hotels - Breakfast daily, lunches and dinners indicated in the tour itinerary, where: B=breakfast, L=lunch D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach - Airport-hotel transfers if travelling on the ASA 'designated' flights on arrival and departure - Porterage of one piece of luggage per person where available at hotels (Chichester hotel does not offer this service, and not at airports) - Lecture and site-visit program - Evening Performance at the Minack Theatre in Porthcurno, Cornwall (to be confirmed in 2021) - Tour Handbook - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach - Airport-hotel transfers according to the times as outlined in the tour itinerary - Porterage of one piece of luggage per person where available at hotels (Helmsley hotel does not offer this service, and not at airports) - Lecture and site-visit program - Tour Handbook - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals